imSamirOFFICIAL/Arduino-LED-Blink-Control-via-Serial-Monitor-input/README.md

 Boom!
 Everything is set up properly.
 Now, just click the `Run` button located in the bottom left corner and simulate the experiment.

 # Note
-After running the simulation, a `Virtual Monitor` will pop up.
+After running the simulation, a `Virtual Terminal` will pop up.
 Click on it and type an integer.
 There is no need to press the `Enter` button on the keyboard after typing the value.
-Remember, if the `Echo Typed Characters` option is turned off, what you type on the Virtual Monitor will not be shown on the display.
+Remember, if the `Echo Typed Characters` option is turned off, what you type on the Virtual Terminal will not be shown on the display.
 So, don't panic, just type an integer.